Stokes, North Carolina

 Stokes is a census-designated place in Pitt County, North Carolina, United States.
 The CDP is a part of the Greenville Metropolitan Area in North Carolina's Inner Banks region.
+As of the 2020 census its population is 357.

 It is located 10 miles northeast of Greenville along North Carolina Highway 30.

 History

 The Thomas Sheppard Farm was listed on the National Register of Historic Places in 2000.